alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* The DNS server receives the request and checks if it has the answer in its cache.
+If not, it performs a recursive or
+  iterative query to find the answer.

 ARP process
 -----------